TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/New-B1HAGroup.md

 ```

 ### -SecondaryNode
-The hostname or FQDN of the secondary BloxOneDDI Host
+The hostname or FQDN of the secondary NIOS-X Host

 ```yaml
 Type: String